-On the flip side, purchasing auto insurance online has become so easy that some consumers find themselves clicking the buy button without having achieved a particularly clear understanding of the product they are paying for.
+On the flip side, buy auto insurance online has become so easy that some consumers find themselves clicking the buy button without having achieved a particularly clear understanding of the product they are paying for.
 The purpose of this article is to highlight some issues unique to the online auto insurance purchasing experience, with the goal of reducing the unpleasant element of surprise experienced by some online shoppers.

 Online Insurance Shopping: A Brief History